-Input Method Editor or IME allows you to switch between different keyboard languages in Windows 10.
+Input Method Editor or IME allows you to switch between different keyboard languages in Windows 11 and Windows 10.
 It is available on the Taskbar and denoted by the selected language.
 So if you are using English, you should ENG.
-Some users have reported that IME is disabled on their Windows 10 computer.
+Some users have reported that IME is disabled on their Windows computers.
 They cannot switch between the language – or there is a cross sign instead of the language name.
 If that’s the case with you, then in this post, we will show how you can fix the disabled Input Method Editor (IME) and allow you to switch between languages.

 Input Method Editor is essential for those who work in different languages.
 Follow these methods to resolve the issue: